 Amy and Vicky presented ample evidence that the viewing of their images caused them emotional and psychic pain, violated their privacy interests, and injured their reputation and well-being.
 Amy, for example, stated that her "privacy ha[d] been invaded" and that she felt like she was "being exploited and used every day and every night."
 Vicky described having night terrors and panic attacks due to the knowledge that her images were being viewed online.
-Even without evidence that Amy and Vicky knew about [the defendant's] conduct, the district court could reasonably conclude that Amy and Vicky were "harmed as a result of" [the defendant's] participation in the audience of individuals who viewed the images.86
+Even without evidence that Amy and Vicky knew about [the defendant's] conduct, the district court could reasonably conclude that Amy and Vicky were "harmed as a result of" [the defendant's] participation in the audience of individuals who viewed the images.

-Every circuit to address this issue has agreed with the Ninth Circuit that, for purposes of § 2259, the children depicted in child pornography are the "victims" of those who possess or distribute their child sex abuse images.
+Every circuit that has addressed this issue has agreed with the Ninth Circuit that, for purposes of § 2259, the children depicted in child pornography are the "victims" of those who possess or distribute their child sex abuse images.
 Thus, the threshold causation requirement for an individual to obtain restitution under § 2259 is met where such a child can be identified in the materials possessed by a defendant, as in the cases of Amy and Vicky.
-This Part explains why this single-step causation standard is all that is necessary for victims seeking certain enu-
+This Part explains why this single-step

-85 See infra Part II.A.
+See infra Part II.A.

-86 United States v.
+United States v.
 Kennedy, 643 F.3d 1251, 1263 (9th Cir.
 2011) (citation omitted).

-87 See, e.g., United States v.
+See, e.g., United States v.
 Kearney, 672 F.3d 81, 94 (1st Cir.
-2012) ("Any argument that Vicky has not suffered harm as a result of Kearney's crimes defies both fact and law."); United States v.
+2012) ("Any argument that Vicky has not suffered harm as a result of [the Defendant's] crimes defies both fact and law."); United States v.
 McDaniel, 631 F.3d 1204, 1208 (11th Cir.
-2011) ("McDaniel 'harmed' Vicky under the meaning of section 2259(c) by possessing images of her sexual abuse as a minor.").
+2011) ("[The Defendant] 'harmed' Vicky under the meaning of section 2259(c) by possessing images of her sexual abuse as a minor.").
 See generally Beth Bates Holliday, Annotation, Construction and Application of Mandatory Restitution for Sexual Exploitation of Children Act, 18 U.S.C.A. § 2259, 70 A.L.R.
-Fed.
-2d 409 (2012) (collecting and discussing cases applying § 2259 to child pornography victims).
+FED.
+2D 409 (2012) (collecting and discussing cases applying § 2259 to child pornography victims).

-merated losses under § 2259.
+causation standard is all that is necessary for victims seeking certain enumerated losses under § 2259.
 An important disagreement has emerged, however, that prevents victims from obtaining the full amount of their losses.